 Click to download: OHRM body location diagram

 The location of the device, and therefore the heart rate sensor system, on the body can have a huge impact on the accuracy of the device.
-An accurate heart rate monitor can deliver not only heart rate, but many other derivative metrics such as VO2 max, cardiac efficiency, heart rate recovery, and fatigue.
+An accurate PPG sensor can deliver not only heart rate, but many other derivative metrics such as VO2 max, respiration rate, heart rate variability, blood pressure and blood oxygenation.

-For those looking to add heart rate monitor to a wearable device, it’s important to understand before you design your product just where on the body you will get the most accurate readings.
+For those looking to add a PPG sensor to a wearable device, it’s important to understand before you design your product just where on the body you will get the most accurate readings.

 Why does location matter?
 Because accuracy matters.
-Accurate readings can be make or break for wearable devices because if a consumer can’t trust the readings from the device, the user experience turns negative very quickly.
-This can’t lead to product returns, lost customers, and brand damage.
+Accurate readings can be make or break for wearable devices because if a consumer or clinician can’t trust the readings from the device, the credibility of the device is diminished very quickly.
+This can’t lead not just to product returns and lost customers, but potential misdiagnoses or incorrect treatment protocols in the case of medical devices.

-While we won’t go into a detailed explanation of heart rate monitors (read What you need to know for that), it is important to understand where and why certain parts of the body are more appropriate for heart rate monitor wearables than others.
+While we won’t go into a detailed explanation of PPG-based heart rate monitors (read What you need to know for that), it is important to understand where and why certain parts of the body are more appropriate for heart rate monitor wearables than others.
 Heart rate monitor accuracy is dependent upon the ability to measure light scattered from flowing blood.
-Locations that increase light scattering limit the accuracy, which limits the number of metrics and use cases that you can support for your customers.
+Locations that increase unwanted light scattering limit the accuracy, which limits the number of metrics and use cases that you can support for your customers and patients.

 Physiology and Technology